Affordable

 • EN 17387: 2021 – Quantitative (phase 2 step 2 suspension) test for the evaluation of bactericidal and yeasticidal and/or fungicidal activity of chemical disinfectants used in medical areas

-To learn more about disinfectant testing, visit this page – Ultimate guide to disinfectant testing
+To learn more about disinfectant testing, please check out our blog, “The Ultimate Guide to disinfectant testing.”

 Test microorganisms used for antimicrobial testing at MIS